 There are two features common to all knives — a handle and a blade.
-Beyond that, though, knives can get very specialized depending on their ultimate use.
-For example, so-called survival or camp knives typically feature large, stout blades meant to help get through common outdoor cutting tasks.
-“Everyday carry” or flipper knives are usually a bit more svelte, and are almost always foldable so they’re comfortable to carry in a pocket all day.
+Beyond that, knives can get very specialized depending on their ultimate use.
+For example, so-called survival or camp knives typically feature large, stout blades meant to help tackle the most common outdoor cutting tasks.
+“Everyday carry” knives or versatile flipper knives are usually more svelte and foldable so they’re comfortable to carry in a pocket all day.

-Hunting knives, as a general rule, have blades that are roughly 3.5 inches to 4.5 inches long.
-Anything much longer or much shorter might make the knife a bit difficult to control.
-Hunting knife handles are about 4 inches long, with a grippy texture for when things get messy while processing game.
-Blade material is similar to other types of knives, with steel formulations such as D2, M4, and Crucible Industries’ CPM series being very popular.
-Most modern steels can be sharpened relatively easily and can hold that edge for long enough to get through a hunt.
+The blade material is similar to other types of knives, with steel formulations such as D2, M4, and Crucible Industries’ CPM series being very popular.
+Most modern steel blades can be sharpened relatively easily and the best hold that edge for long enough to get through hunt after hunt.

-You don’t have to go far and wide to find the best hunting knife for you.
-We’ve rounded up here the most popular hunting knives to start this year.
+You don’t have to go far and wide to find the best hunting knives for you.
+We’ve rounded up here the most popular hunting knives available now.

-The 656 Pursuit Pro is a new design from industry stalwart Buck Knives.
-It features premium S35VN steel, which offers excellent edge retention and durability.
+The 656 Pursuit Pro is a fresh design from the industry stalwart Buck Knives.
+It features premium S35VN steel for excellent edge retention and durability.
 A key feature that we like about this knife is the high-visibility orange handle.
 Hunts don’t always end in daylight hours, so being able to easily see and manage your knife after dark is a great safety feature.

-Oregon-based Benchmade released the Hidden Canyon Hunter in 2020.
-Designed for multi-species versatility, it’s relatively compact – with a 2.79” blade and overall length of 6.42”.
+Designed for multi-species versatility, Oregon-based Benchmade’s Steep Country is relatively compact with a 3.54-inch blade and an overall length of 7.76 inches.
 This, coupled with the deep drop-point, makes it easy to process anything from big game to upland birds.
-Benchmade’s highly researched SelectEdge 14-degree blade angle allows for very durable, very sharp edges.
+The updated blade thickness and jimping location are also designed to ensure that every cut is effortless.

 CRKT Homefront Hunter

-Folding knives have had a mixed reception with the hunting community.
-They’re easy to carry and compact, but have mechanisms that are vulnerable to getting gunked up while processing game.
-The Homefront Hunter from CRKT is a very worthy attempt to solve this issue.
-The included Field Strip technology makes it easy to disassemble (and reassemble) the knife without tools.
+The hunting community is polarized around folding knives — some love ’em, some hate ’em.
+They’re compact and easy to carry, but their mechanisms are vulnerable to getting gunked up while processing game.
+The Homefront Hunter from CRKT (Columbia River Knife & Tool) is a worthy attempt to solve this issue.
+The included Field Strip technology makes it easy to disassemble (and reassemble) the knife in the field without tools.

 Cold Steel Finn Hawk

 The Finn Hawk from Cold Steel is a newer knife based on an older design.
 With a blade made of easy-sharpening German 4116 stainless steel, it can handle whatever processing tasks you need it to.
-What we really like about this knife though is its simplicity.
-It’s devoid of any unneeded bells and whistles, perfect for the rugged dependability you need in the field.
+What we like about this hunting knife though is its simplicity.
+It’s devoid of unnecessary bells and whistles, perfect for the rugged dependability you need in the field.

 Gerber Exo-Mod Drop-Point

-A member of the new Exo-Mod series of outdoor knives from Gerber, the Drop-Point is a hunting specialist.
-Gerber tried to maximize usability with this knife — and it’s evident in the skeletonized full-tang design, which reduces weight while keeping strength high.
-The sheath of this knife can be attached to the sheaths of other Exo-Mod knives and bone saws, allowing hunters to carry multiple tools together on their hip.
-This versatility and ease of use helps to reduce game processing time.
+A member of Gerber’s Exo-Mod series of outdoor knives, the EXO-MOD Drop-Point is a hunting specialist.
+Gerber maximizes usability with this knife — and it’s evident in the skeletonized full-tang design, which reduces weight while keeping strength high.
+The sheath can be attached to the sheaths of other Exo-Mod knives and bone saws, allowing hunters to carry multiple tools together on their hips.
+This versatility and ease of use help to reduce game processing time.

 Gerber Vital Pocket Folding Knife

-If you’ve ever done any heavier-duty work around your house, you’re probably familiar with the replaceable blades of a utility knife.
-When the blade you’re using gets dull, it’s easy to swap it out for a sharp one — then continue working.
+If you’ve ever done heavier-duty work around your house, you’re probably familiar with the replaceable blades of a utility knife.
+When the blade you’re using gets dull, it’s easy to swap it out for a sharp one and immediately continue working.
 Gerber took a similar approach with its Vital folder.
 It features replaceable, scalpel-like blades that ensure you’re always cutting with the most precise edge.
-Included with the knife are 6 spare blades, and additional blades are available separately.
+Included with the knife are six spare blades and additional blades are available separately.

 Hailing from Sweden, Morakniv has been designing and manufacturing knives since the 19th century.
-The Pro series is a fairly recent introduction, with the Pro-C being the most well-suited for hunting.
-It features a TPE rubber handle for a secure grip in all conditions.
+The Garberg is the company’s first full tang knife and it’s well-suited for hunting.
+The tough polyamide handle is impact-resistant and designed for a secure grip in all conditions.
 The carbon steel blade holds an edge well and is easy to re-sharpen.
-Most importantly, at a sub-$15 price point, a Pro-C won’t break the bank if you lose or damage it.
+Most importantly, at a sub-$100 price point, a Garberg won’t break the bank if you lose or damage it.

 Smith & Wesson Search & Rescue Knife